A Foodcentric Life

 Continue making crepes, brushing between each one with a very small amount of butter.
 Stack crepes as you go.

-• When done, fold into quarters serve and top as preferred, or to refrigerate for another day.
+• Fold into quarters serve and top as preferred, or to refrigerate for another day.

 Stack them each between a layer of parchment of wax paper then wrap well in plastic film and refrigerate for 3-4 days.
 Alternatively, freeze crepes for up to two months.
 Be sure to label and date the package.
 Thaw in the refrigerator overnight.